ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

     ## 1 mean_pre                    155.
     ## 2 exponentiated_mean_log_pre  154.

-Note that even these look like integer values, that’s only because the output was rounded in the process of rendering this file into the format you see on the blog.
+Even though these look like integer values, that’s only because the output was rounded in the process of rendering this file into the format you see on the blog.
 Both summary numbers have a log trail of decimal digits.

-Anyway, whether you’re using the Gaussian or gamma likelihood, you cannot use the `\(\mathbb E (y_i^1 \mid \bar c) - \mathbb E (y_i^0 \mid \bar c)\)` method to compute the ATE if you use the log link.
+Anyway, whether you’re using the Gaussian or gamma likelihood, you *cannot* use the `\(\mathbb E (y_i^1 \mid \bar c) - \mathbb E (y_i^0 \mid \bar c)\)` method to compute the ATE if you use the log link.
 If you prefer that method, you can only compute some version of the CATE.

 Regardless of the link function, it’s the `\(\mathbb E (y_i^1 - y_i^0 \mid c_i)\)` method that will return an estimate for the ATE across ANCOVA-type models.
 That is, we compute each case’s `\(y_i^1\)` and `\(y_i^0\)` estimate, conditional on their baseline covariate value, take the difference in those estimates, and average across all cases.
 Before we do all that in one step with the handy `avg_comparisons()` function, it’s worth first showing the case-level predictions and their contrasts in a plot.
 Here are the case-level predictions from the four ANCOVA models.